Trump Seeks To Blitz Haley In Super Tuesday States - UrduPoint

 Trump Seeks To Blitz Haley In 'Super Tuesday' States

-Washington, (APP - UrduPoint / Pakistan Point News - 5th Mar, 2024) Donald Trump is looking to cement his hold on the Republican presidential nomination Tuesday as millions of Americans head to the polls for one of the most important days of the US electoral Calendar.
+Washington, (APP - UrduPoint / Pakistan Point News - 5th Mar, 2024) Donald Trump looks to cement his hold on the Republican presidential nomination Tuesday as the first polls open on one of the most important days of the US electoral Calendar.

 "Super Tuesday" -- the Primary cycle's largest single day of voting, with contests in 15 states and one territory -- is historically a defining moment in the race for the presidential nomination.